 On this tour you have excellent chances to see all the 22 breeding raptors in Bulgaria, plus several passing, non-breeding and vagrant species, including: Eurasian Black Vulture, Eurasian Griffon Vulture, Egyptian Vulture, Short-toed Eagle, Booted Eagle, Eastern Imperial Eagle, Golden Eagle, Saker Falcon, Peregrine Falcon, Long-legged Buzzard, European Honey Buzzard, Montagu’s Harrier, Red-footed Falcon and Levant Sparrowhawk.

 Next come the Sakar Hills – the stronghold of the Eastern Imperial Eagle population in Bulgaria.
 The Sakar is a low mountain covered with broad-leaved forests and steppe-like grassland with scattered trees, bushes and agricultural land.
 Some of the rivers form steep valleys with beautiful cliffs.
 Most of the known Eastern Imperial Eagle nests in the country are here.
-In the Sakar Hills we will be looking for the Eastern Imperial Eagle, Lesser Spotted Eagle, Booted Eagle, Black Kite, Long-legged Buzzard, Masked Shrike, Olive-tree Warbler, Eastern Orphean Warbler, European Roller, European Bee-eater, Ortolan Bunting, Black-headed Bunting.
+In the Sakar Hills we will be looking also for the Lesser Spotted Eagle, Booted Eagle, Black Kite, Long-legged Buzzard, Masked Shrike, Olive-tree Warbler, Eastern Orphean Warbler, European Roller, European Bee-eater, Ortolan Bunting, Black-headed Bunting.
 In the foot of the Sakar Hills we will visit one of our best sites for observing the Levant Sparrowhawk.

 In the next two days we will explore the Bourgas wetlands and the surrounding forests, shrub and grasslands areas.
 The city of Bourgas lies at the centre of a complex of extensive wetlands that form one of Europe’s richest bird areas.
 The numbers of soaring birds following the Black Sea coastal flyway in spring and autumn can rival those at the Bosphorus or Gibraltar – endless flocks of thousands of storks, pelicans and raptors pass overhead.